sumanstats/raku-snippets/emacs_initialisation_file.md

  ;; Your init file should contain only one such instance.
  ;; If there is more than one, they won't work right.
  '(package-selected-packages
-   '(smartparens company-lsp lsp-ui yasnippet-snippets elpy lsp-mode company solarized-theme ess))) (custom-set-faces
+   '(raku-mode markdown-mode+ websocket ein yasnippet-classic-snippets smartparens company-lsp lsp-ui yasnippet-snippets elpy lsp-mode company solarized-theme ess)))
+(custom-set-faces
  ;; custom-set-faces was added by Custom.
  ;; If you edit it by hand, you could mess it up, so be careful.